 Bruxism may also be caused because of the side effects of some medicines.
 Medicines that are used for the treatment of psychiatric conditions are usually said to cause teeth grinding.
 It is said that these medicines cause some changes in nervous systems that lead to teeth grinding or jaw clenching.
 Antipsychotics and antidepressant medicines are considered mostly to cause bruxism.

 An individual’s lifestyle factors are also considered as the cause of bruxism.
 Factors like alcohol, smoking, cocaine, caffeinated drinks like tea and coffee lead to teeth grinding.
 Using such psychoactive substances makes a person face problems like falling asleep, staying asleep and feeling sleepy during the daytime.
 Individuals who consume such psychoactive substances have higher chances of bruxism.

 Now you know the causes and effects of teeth grinding.
 You can avoid being active in the things mentioned above to save yourself from bruxism.
-Visiting a dentist can also help you in coping with this problem.
+Visiting a dentist near you can also help you in coping with this problem.
 Dentists recommend using a nightguard as a treatment for bruxism.
 In Edmonton, we have skilled and professional dentists so that you can visit us for the best services.